openafs-contrib/ansible-openafs/docs/source/modules/openafs_get_install_paths.rst

 Synopsis
 --------

-Gather the paths to installed OpenAFS programs from the installed packages
+Detect the paths of installed OpenAFS programs and detect configuration directories from installed man pages.

+Supports rpm and deb packaging.